Montpelier Horse Cemetery

 The grave of a champion Thoroughbred hides within the former presidential estate.

 Pilgrims to the home of “Father of the United States Constitution” may be surprised to discover the grave of one of the most successful racehorses in history.
 A short trot from Madison’s Temple of Liberty, which he used for quiet contemplation, is the final resting place of Battleship, the only horse to win both the Grand National and American Grand National steeplechases.

 Sired by famed racehorse Man o’ War, Battleship was the beloved steed of Marion duPont Scott.
-Overcoming injuries and low expectations, Battleship won the coveted Grand National in England in 1938, and returned to the U.S. for a star-studded welcome that included Mayor LaGuardia and Randolph Scott, Scott’s husband at the time.
+Overcoming injuries and low expectations, Battleship won the coveted Grand National in England in 1938, and returned to the U.S. for a star-studded welcome that included Mayor LaGuardia and Randolph Scott.
 After a long stretch as a breeding stallion, he died in 1958 and is now buried next to his relatives and fellow race horses, Annapolis and Accra.